zavalit/zavalit.github.io/_functions/array_chunk.md

 title: function array_chunk
 layout: article
 ---
-Splits an array into chunks of arrays
+Splits an array into chunks of arrays.